 The business owner believes he has a great new product that will cause his sales to triple over the next three years.
 Up until now, his business has been financed through a small home equity loan and his own personal funds.
 As he looks to expand, however, he will need $500,000 to finance working capital (i.e. receivables and inventory) and another $200,000 to purchase new equipment.

 Many lenders will ask for a minimum three-year history of earnings and cash flow, with a current financial report and perhaps also a projection for business over the coming year or two.
-It is also quite likely that they will want to have a Chartered Professional Accounting firm review prior financial statements, or at least issue a Notice to Reader Statement, which is when they offer no assurance regarding the financial statements.
+It is also quite likely that they will want to have a Chartered Professional Accounting firm review prior financial statements, or at least issue a Compilation Report, which is when they offer no assurance regarding the financial statements.

-If over the past few years your financial statements have been prepared internally, you would do well to speak to a CPA firm prior to your meeting with the bank in order to find out the time and cost involved in having them issue a Review Engagement or a Notice to Reader report on your prior financials.
+If over the past few years your financial statements have been prepared internally, you would do well to speak to a CPA firm prior to your meeting with the bank in order to find out the time and cost involved in having them issue a Review Engagement or a Compilation Report on your prior financials.

 Your company and your personal credit will come under review as well.
 This is all part of the lender’s due diligence.
 It may be wise to obtain a personal and corporate credit report in advance.
 This will allow you to correct any errors before you submit your application for the loan.

 Collateral will almost always be required in order to secure the loan, reducing risk of offering credit for the lender.
 In the case of the example above, asking for $500,000 to cover working capital needs, the bank would ask for security on the company’s accounts receivable and inventory.
 The usual standard is to lend up to 75% of the corporation’s receivables under 90 days, and in most cases, no greater than 50% of inventory.
 It is also very common for personal guarantees to be required on loans.